-How it Worked:

-Calls for assistance were infrequent in those first years, perhaps only two or three per month.
-An answering service was the group's only paid expense and the handful of volunteers rotated their on-call days.
-Requests for food, clothes, shelter, and other assistance, were forwarded to the volunteers.
-Individuals were responsible for all requests that came in on their on-call day, but they would also contact other volunteers to help gather clothes, cook a meal, or help in any way needed.
-If the request included items like gas, hotel stay, or bus tickets, the volunteers paid for these out of their own pockets.
-Sherry Welter recalled that in the early years, an arrangement was in place with Mr. Washington, owner of the Exxon station, to provide gas on credit to later be reimbursed by the volunteers.
+How it Worked: Calls for assistance were infrequent in those first years, perhaps two or three per month.
+An answering service was the only paid expense and the few volunteers rotated their days oncall.
+Requests for food, clothes, shelter, and other assistance were forwarded to the volunteers.
+Individuals were responsible for all requests that came on their on-call day, but they would also contact other volunteers to help gather clothes, cook a meal, or help in any way needed.
+If the request included items like gas, hotel stay, or bus tickets the volunteers paid for these from their own pocket.
+Sherry Welter recalled that in the early years an arrangement was in place with Mr. Washington, the owner of the Exxon, to provide gas on credit and later be reimbursed by the volunteers.

-Shortly after I moved to Williamsburg in 1978, I experienced how this small group of volunteers worked.
-My children and I were at Marian Bennett's house when she received a phone call from Nancy Lubrano, the FISH volunteer on duty that week.
+Shortly after I moved to Williamsburg in 1978 I experienced how this small group of volunteers worked.
+My children and I were at Marian Bennett's house when she received a phone call from Nancy Lubrano, the Fish volunteer on duty that week.
 Nancy had received a request for children's clothes.
-She knew Marian's son was about the same size as the young boy in need of clothing: Did Marian have something to offer from her son's closet?
+She knew Marian's son was about the same size as the young boy in need of clothing; did Marian have something to offer from her son's closet?
 It was that simple.
-Marian gathered a few gently-used items to deliver to the Lubranos' house.
-Nancy gathered clothes from her own children's dressers, and then sorted, folded, and delivered the clothing.
+Marian gathered a few gently-used items to deliver to the Lubrano's house.
+Then Nancy gathered clothes from her own children's dressers.
+She sorted, folded, and delivered the clothing, as requested.

 This simple gesture of neighborly concern for a stranger's family left me deeply impressed.
-I wanted to take part in this kind of sharing and helping, as did dozens of others who heard about FISH or saw its volunteers in action, and over the years, the roster of volunteers grew.
+I wanted to take part in this kind of sharing and helping.
+And so did dozens of others who heard about Fish or saw these volunteers in action.
+Over the years the roster of volunteers grew.